IBM/microservices-traffic-management-using-istio/README.md

 ![productpage](images/black.png)
 ![productpage](images/red.png)

-## 3. Traffic flow management - Modify service routes
+## 3. Traffic flow management using Istio Pilot - Modify service routes

 In this section will be modify our Istio to perform dynamically modify the network traffic between some of the components of our application.
 In this case we have 2 versions of the “reviews” component (v1 and v2) but we don’t want to replace review-v1 with review-v2 immediately.
 In most cases, when components are upgraded it’s useful to deploy the new version but only have a small subset of network traffic routed to it so that it can be tested before the old version is removed.
 This is often referred to as “canary testing”.